CC-Digital-Innovation/XtremIO-PRTG-Storage-Capacity-Monitoring/README.md

 - Verify that the provided credentials have sufficient permissions to access the XtremIO API.
 - Check PRTG logs for any execution errors.

-## Contributing

-Contributions to improve the script are welcome.
-Please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License